bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 `aria-bus="true"` set, to allow screen reader users to know the element is n a busy or loading state.
 When prop `no-wrap` is set, then the attribute will not be applied.

 Note that the overlay is visual only.
 You **must** disable any interactive elements (buttons, links, etc.) when the overlay is showing, otherwise the obscured elements will still be reachable via keyboard navigation (i.e. still in the document tab sequence).

-Whne using the `no-wrap` prop and potentically the `fixed` prop to obscure the entire application or page, you must ensure that no page elements (other than the content of the overlay) has been disabled and arenot in the document tab sequence.
+When using the `no-wrap` prop, and potentically the `fixed` prop, to obscure the entire application or page, you must ensure that internative page elements (other than the content of the overlay) have been disabled and aren ot in the document tab sequence.